-- □ Campaigned on replacing the Affordable Water Programme with Local Water Done Well Programme - Repeal Labour Government legislation with passing of Water Services Repeal Act February 2024 - Restore council ownership and control with stronger central government oversight - > Strict rules for water quality and for investment in infrastructure - Ensure water services are financially sustainable - □ Taumata Arowai to remain as water quality regulator but new economic regulator to be established. - □ Technical Advisory Group established to contribute expert advice to the Minister of Local Government and the Department of Internal Affairs. - □ New enabling legislation to be introduced in 2024 - Second Bill (May 2024) sets out provisions relating to council service delivery plans and transitional economic regulation.
-Legislation to support Watercare becoming a financially independent entity. - Third Bill (December 2024) will provide for long-term requirements for financial sustainability, a complete economic regulation regime, and new types of structural and financing tools, including a new type of financially independent Council Controlled Organisation - □ Reforms expected to be in place by mid 2025.
+- □ Campaigned on replacing the Affordable Water Programme with Local Water Done Well Programme - Repeal Labour Government legislation with passing of Water Services Acts Repeal Act in February 2024 - Restore council ownership and control with stronger central government oversight - > Strict rules for water quality and for investment in infrastructure - Ensure water services are financially sustainable - □ Taumata Arowai to remain as water quality regulator but new economic regulator to be established. - □ Technical Advisory Group established to contribute expert advice to the Minister of Local Government and the Department of Internal Affairs. - □ New enabling legislation: - Local Government (Water Services Preliminary Arrangements) Act 2024 passed in September 2024 and sets out provisions relating to council service delivery plans and transitional economic regulation.
+This legislation also supports Watercare becoming a financially independent entity. - Third Bill (to be introduced December 2024) will provide for long-term requirements for financial sustainability, a complete economic regulation regime, and new types of structural and financing tools, including a new type of financially independent Council Controlled Organisation - □ Reforms expected to be in place by mid 2025.

-New Zealand Local Government Funding Agency Te Pūtea Kāwanatanga ā-roh
+New Zealand Local Government Funding Agency Te Pūtea Kāwanatanga ā-roho

-- □ Minister of Local Government and LGFA announced - LGFA's existing CCO lending framework will be extended to new water organisations that are CCOs and financially supported by their parent council or councils. - Financially supported = guarantee or uncalled capital. - > Lend to both singled owned or multiply-owned water organisations, who are supported by the parent council(s). - Leverage for water organisations up to a level equivalent to 500 percent of operating revenues, subject to water organisations meeting prudent credit criteria. - > Borrowing by water organisations will be treated as separate from borrowing by parent council or councils. - Water organisations will have access to existing suite of financial products that are currently made available to councils and CCOs.
-These include green and sustainable loans and climate action loans, short and long-term loans and standby facilities. - Councils will also retain the ability to borrow through LGFA should they choose to keep water services 'in house' rather than establish a water organisation. - > Financially independent water organisations will not meet the qualifying criteria. - > LGFA will work with Central government to review whether it can lend to water organisations on an unsupported basis. - Average term of council long term loans from LGFA is 3.81 years (June 2028) at 31 August 2024. - Council borrowing forecast and LGFA bond issuance forecast outlined in LGFA's Statement of Intent published on 25 June 2024 based upon councils Long Term Plans but assumes no lending to Watercare.
+- □ Minister of Local Government and LGFA announced - LGFA's existing council-controlled organisation (CCO) lending framework will be extended to new water organisations that are CCOs and financially supported by their parent council or councils. - > Financially supported, for example through uncalled capital. - > Lend to both singly owned or multiply-owned water organisations, who are supported by the parent council(s). - Leverage for water organisations up to a level equivalent to 500 percent of operating revenues, subject to water organisations meeting prudent credit criteria. - > Borrowing by water organisations will be treated as separate from borrowing by parent council or councils. - Water organisations will have access to existing suite of financial products that are currently made available to councils and CCOs.
+These include green and sustainable loans and climate action loans, short and long-term loans and standby facilities. - Councils will also retain the ability to borrow through LGFA should they choose to keep water services 'in house' rather than establish a water organisation. - > Financially independent water organisations will not meet the qualifying criteria. - In time, LGFA will work with Central government to review whether it can lend to water organisations on an unsupported basis.

+Average term of council long term loans from LGFA is 3.63 years (May 2028) at 30 September 2024.

+Council borrowing forecast and LGFA bond issuance forecast outlined in LGFA's Statement of Intent published on 25 June 2024 based upon councils Long Term Plans but assumes no lending to Watercare.